natalieagus/50002/docs/Hardware/e_sequentiallogic.md

 * [Part 3: D-Flip Flop or Registers](https://youtu.be/X6kxFjAHkSw)
 * [Part 4: Synchronisation](https://youtu.be/eK4JCv1oADo)

+We begin by highlighting the crucial role of sequential logic in modern computing, where outputs depend not just on current but also previous inputs.
+It elaborates on the use of flip-flops and latches as fundamental elements that store data, making them indispensable in creating more complex memory structures.
+Additionally, it explains the necessary timing constraints and synchronization mechanisms that ensure the reliable operation of sequential circuits, crucial for maintaining data integrity and system stability.

 A sequential logic device is a type of digital circuit where the output not only depends on the current inputs but also on the **history** of inputs, storing information about past events.
 This behavior is achieved through the use of storage elements like flip-flops or latches.
 These devices are fundamental in creating memory and more complex processing units within digital systems, enabling the implementation of functions such as counters, shift registers, and state machines.

+The topics covered include:

+1. **Dynamic Discipline and Timing**: Explains the timing constraints necessary for stable sequential logic operations.
+2. **Flip-Flops and Latches**: Describes various types of storage elements used in sequential circuits, essential for memory functions.
+3. **Synchronization and Clocking**: Discusses the importance of synchronization in sequential logic to ensure that operations are executed in the correct sequence and timing.

 A **sequential** logic device has a *general* structure as shown below: